JavaScript Recursion - Exercises, Practice, Solution

 Click me to see the solution.

-11. Write a JavaScript program to convert Binary number (positive) to Decimal using recursion.
-Go to the editor
+11. Write a JavaScript program to convert binary number (positive) to decimal number using recursion.

 Test Data: